Owens Corning Preferred Contractor

 • Sealant failures: tabs lift, water drives under shingles, and nails can back out.

-• Flashing points: chimneys, walls, vents, and valleys are common wind + rain entry points.
+• Flashing points: chimneys, walls, vents, and valleys are common wind and rain entry points.

 Why Johns Creek Homeowners Choose Inspector Roofing and Restoration